Philosophy News,Ancient Philosopher,Being,Truths

 Legalism is an ancient Chinese philosophical school that aimed to govern society through a legal framework and enhance the state through reform, strict governance, and economic regulation.

-What Is the Definition of Legalism in Law? - LegalClarity
+What Are the Main Ideas of Legalism? - LegalClarity

 FIRE101 Jobs: